-- Demonstrating interpersonal and writing skills that reveal the values of the journalist; - Interpreting current events in the light of a clearly defined Christian perspective; - Making choices regarding communication styles, timing, information and voice that demonstrate a Christian value system; - Communicating the gospel effectively through journalism; - Relating to people with diverse cultural backgrounds; - Understanding the mass media as an educational and social force in today's world; - Making correct moral and ethical decisions within any context; - Utilizing the mass media to fulfill the Great Commission.
+- · Demonstrating interpersonal and writing skills that reveal the values of the journalist; - · Interpreting current events in the light of a clearly defined Christian perspective; - Making choices regarding communication styles, timing, information and voice that demonstrate a Christian value system; - Communicating the gospel effectively through the written media; - · Relating to people with diverse cultural backgrounds; - · Understanding the mass media as an educational and social force in today's world; - Making correct moral and ethical decisions within any context; - · Utilizing the media to fulfill the Great Commission.

-All students are required to complete the General Education core, the Biblical Studies core and the Journalism major.
-On top of these, the student may add a supporting program, a minor or general electives.
-A total of 132 credits are needed for program completion.
+All students are required to complete the General Education core, the Biblical Studies core, the Communication Studies core and the Journalism Major core along with course from one of the Communication Arts elective tracks.

+On top of these, the student may add a supporting program, a minor degree and/or general electives.
+A total of 124 credits are needed for program completion.

 Part 3.
-Journalism Major
+Communication Studies Core

 COMM 152 Interpersonal Communications (3)

-COMM 231 Principles of Layout & Design (3)
+COMM 175 Introduction to Communication and Theory (3)

+COMM 185 Introduction to Digital Media Production (3)

-COMM 291 Newspaper Writing & Reporting (3)
+COMM 246 Media Communication Theory (3)

-COMM 387 Copyediting (3)
+COMM 260 Writing for Media (3)

 COMM 454 Media & a Christian Worldview (3)

 COMM 492 Senior Seminar in Communication Studies (3)

+COMM 495 Senior Project - Communication Arts (3)

 COMM 496 Communications Internship (3)

-ENG 450 Advanced Writing Seminar (3)